What are the other Names for this Condition? (Also known as/Synonyms)

 - If Limited Systemic Scleroderma affects the kidneys, there may be elevated blood pressure and protein in the urine.
 More severe kidney complications could include renal crisis, leading to rapid kidney failure

-- If Raynaud’s phenomenon that develops from Limited Systemic Scleroderma is severe enough, then restricted blood flow at the fingertips can cause damage to the tissue, leading to the formation of pits or skin ulcers.
+- If Raynaud’s phenomenon that develops from Limited Systemic Scleroderma is severe enough, then restricted blood flow at the fingertips can cause damage to the tissue, leading to the formation of skin ulcers.
 In severe cases, amputation may be necessary to avoid gangrene formation

 - Increased blood pressure can also raise the pressure on the heart’s right side and cause wear and tear, leading to scarring of heart tissue.
 This condition increases the risk for cardiac arrhythmias and congestive heart failures